mmistakes/minimal-mistakes/_pages/collaborate.md

 3. **Sequencing Services**.
 The Unit runs a number of sequencing platforms including Illumina Hiseq 3000, Illumina Miseq, Illumina Nextseq, Pacbio RSII,  PacBio Sequel, and 10X Genomics Chromium.
 We do sequencing at cost for ARS projects.

 ### We collaborate outside ARS

 1. **External Collaborations**.
-We can act as co-PI's for many grant calls from NSF and NIFA.
+We can act as co-PI's or collaborators for many grant calls from NSF and NIFA.
 2. **CRADA**.
 We can work with industry partners through Cooperative Research and Development Agreements.
 Other mechanisms exist too including funding by Commodity Boards.
 3. **NACA**.
 Through these agreements we sometimes fund positions at universities to work on specific projects.